kyverno/chainsaw/website/docs/operations/script.md

-# Command
+# Script

-The `command` operation provides a means to execute a specific command during the test step.
+The `script` operation provides a means to run a script during the test step.

 !!! tip "Reference documentation"
-    The full structure of the `Command` is documented [here](../../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Command).
+    The full structure of the `Script` is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Script).

 ## Usage in `Test`

-Below is an example of using `command` in a `Test` resource.
+Below is an example of using `script` in a `Test` resource.

 !!! example